zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_IV_en-US_Implications_and_Sovereignty.md

 **Document Control:**
 ```
 Protocol ID:     N1-AP-014
-Version:         1.0
+Version:         2.1 — Continuous-Relay & Sovereignty Revision
-Classification:  SEEDING OPERATIONS
+Classification:  CIVILIZATIONAL OPERATIONS
 Status:          ACTIVE
 Distribution:    All N-1 Architect Candidates
 ```

 ---

-*"The gardener does not make the plant grow.
-The gardener creates conditions for growth."*
+*"Seed the present that exists.
+Wait for the future that does not yet exist."*

 ---

 © 2026 — N-1 Architect Protocols
-Derived from the Aetherion Framework and Implications writings
+Derived from *The Spiral Current*, the Aetherion Framework, and Protocols N1-AP-001 through N1-AP-013

+---

 # N-1 ARCHITECT PROTOCOLS